Databus Logo

 Most school coordinators build timetables the same way: a large grid on paper or Excel, shifting teachers around by hand until the clashes stop.
 The moment one thing changes — a part-time teacher joins, a lab gets booked for a week — the whole grid has to be redone.

-SchoolDeck's scheduling algorithm takes your inputs — teachers, subjects, rooms, periods per week — and works out a valid, conflict-free arrangement automatically.
+SchoolDeck's Constraint Satisfaction algorithm takes your inputs — teachers, subjects, rooms, periods per week — and works out a valid, conflict-free arrangement automatically.
 You review and publish.
 That's the whole process.

 • Subject timing rules: Set heavy subjects like Mathematics or Physics to morning slots when student attention is highest.
 Sports and Art move to afternoons automatically.